Vasu-04/Flutter-Calculator-App/README.md

-# Simple Calculator App
+# Flutter Calculator App

 A basic calculator app developed using Flutter during summer in-house training at Brain Mentors Pvt.
 Ltd. The app provides a clean and simple graphical user interface (GUI) and supports essential arithmetic operations.

 ## Features

-- Addition, subtraction, multiplication, and division
+- Addition, subtraction, multiplication, Percentage, Negate, Division and All Clear
 - Single-page application with a user-friendly interface
 - Clean and responsive design